- Organic Bound

 |1/4 cup||Earthbound Farm Organic Italian Parsley (packed, leaves only, no stems)|

 |1 cup||organic microgreens or sprouts (alfalfa or sunflower)|

 |1||Earthbound Farm Organic Avocado (peeled and cut into slices)|

 |1 teaspoon||fresh lemon juice|

 |Salt and freshly ground black pepper (to taste)|

-Season the salmon with salt and pepper and grill the fish until cooked through.
+Season the salmon with salt and pepper and grill the fish until cooked through (about 3 to 6 minutes per side over high heat, depending on thickness).
 Set aside to cool.
 The salmon can be grilled a day in advance of serving; just cover the fillet tightly and refrigerate.
 Before serving, cut the salmon into large chunks.